RayanImran/CuisineChat/README.md

 CuisineChat revolutionizes restaurant order management through an AI-powered chatbot.
 Leveraging Natural Language Processing (NLP) and machine learning, it enhances customer service and operational efficiency.
 Integrated with Dialogflow and a Python backend, it offers real-time order handling and a seamless user experience.

-### Code Review Request for Siemens Interview

-As requested in your email, please review the main.py file within this repository.
-This file is central to the application's functionality, and I believe it showcases my coding skills and understanding of Software Development skills.
-I welcome any feedback or suggestions you may have.

 ## Features

 - **Dialogflow Integration**: Advanced user intent recognition for a natural chat experience.